chrisbodger/veincam2019/README.md

 With this major hurdle out of the way we plan to begin improving the image processing algorithm, improving the user front end and cleaning up the Python files.

 ### Previous Updates
-Previous project updates can be found in the [Project Updates](Administration/Project/Updates) directory, and will be populated as progress updates are made.
-Team work diaries can be found in the [Hardware](/Hardware/HardwareDiary.md) and [Software](/Software/SoftwareDiary.md) folders, as well as team [Decision Logs](/Administration/Project/Decision-Log.md) are other locations for progress notes, should they not be located on this page.
+Previous project updates can be found in the [Project Updates](Administration/Project/Updates) directory, and will be populated as major progress updates are made.
+More specific updates regarding each sub-team are available in the sub-team work diaries.
+These can be found in the [Hardware](/Hardware/HardwareDiary.md) and [Software](/Software/SoftwareDiary.md) folders, as well as team [Decision Logs](/Administration/Project/Decision-Log.md) are other locations for progress notes, should they not be located on this page.

 # 4. Concept of Operations
-Our Concept of Operations will be signed off this week.
+Our Concept of Operations has been signed off by all parties involved.

 The [Concept of Operations](Administration/Project/CONOPS.md) document can be found in our repository.